 Assessment of Primary Health Care Facilities for Decentralization of HIV and AIDS Services

-Increasing the coverage and access to HIV and AIDS services is a central focus of Nigeria’s 2010 -2016 HIV and AIDS National Strategic Framework.
+Increasing coverage and access to HIV and AIDS services has been a central focus of Nigeria’s 2010 -2016 HIV and AIDS National Strategic Framework.
 Key stakeholders are collaborating with the National Agency for the Control of AIDS (NACA) and other government agencies to implement the activities outlined in the framework, including an assessment of the readiness of primary healthcare facilities to provide services.
 Between August and December 2012, MEASURE Evaluation implemented the assessment in 17 states and Federal Capital Territory (FCT).
-These assessment data, from 268 primary health facilities, provide systematic evidence on the readiness of decentralized institutions to deliver HIV services, particularly antiretroviral therapy (ART) and prevention of mother-to-child transmission (PMTCT).
+These assessment data, from 268 primary health facilities, provided systematic evidence on the readiness of decentralized institutions to deliver HIV services, particularly antiretroviral therapy (ART) and prevention of mother-to-child transmission (PMTCT).

 Malaria Post-Bednet Study

 In May and June 2009, Malaria Consortium distributed more than 4 million long-lasting insecticidal- treated nets (LLINs) in Kano State, to pilot the free bednet distribution recommended by the Nigeria National Malaria Control Program and the Roll Back Malaria initiative.
 The ultimate goal was universal coverage—one net for two people—in Nigeria by 2015.

 In order to assess the campaign strategy, MEASURE Evaluation partnered with USAID/Nigeria, Support to Nigeria Malaria Program and Research Marketing Services to conduct a comprehensive post-campaign household survey in Kano State.
 The survey found that the campaign was effective in increasing bednet coverage, but better distribution and more education through a wider variety of outreach methods were needed.